Echo State Networks for Spatio-Temporal Area-Level Data: Discussion

 Spatio-temporal area-level datasets are crucial in the realm of official statistics, providing essential insights for policy-making and regional planning.
 Accurate modeling of these datasets and the generation of reliable forecasts are important for policymakers to make informed strategies for future plannings.
 These datasets often exhibit complex temporal dynamics and neighborhood structures.
 While ESNs have been shown to effectively capture nonlinear temporal dynamics, the equally important spatial dynamics have been less explored within this framework.
 Overlooking these spatial components can greatly reduce the accuracy and usefulness of the forecasts.

 In this paper, we introduce a novel approach that combines random representation and GCNs to adeptly handle the spatial structure in ESNs.
 The efficiency of our method stems from the nature of the random representation, where most parameters are randomly sampled and then fixed, reducing the computational overhead while improving model performance.
 We demonstrate that our model significantly outperforms traditional DLMs and standard ESN approaches, including those enhanced with EOFs using the Eurostat tourism occupancy dataset.
 Our results show that the model not only captures the long-lead temporal dynamics effectively but also accurately reflects the intricate spatial dynamics within the data.
 This capability makes it exceptionally useful for understanding and predicting complex patterns in regional tourism activities, thereby aiding stakeholders in making more precise and effective policies and interventions.
+Finally, there are several potential directions for future research.
+First, the current implementation of AESN considers the full graph built on area-level data.
+Future research should explore training AESN using a mini-batch approach by constructing meaningful subgraphs that account for correlations between subgraphs.
+Second, missing data is quite common in official statistics due to disclosure limitations and the high costs of conducting surveys at fine geographical levels.
+Currently, neither the ensemble ESN nor AESN has a mechanism to account for missingness.
+Incorporating imputation methods could be a valuable direction for future research.